gremlin/failure-flags-examples/docs/quickstart-lambda.md

   }'
 ```

 Replace the `GREMLIN_CONFIG_ARN` value with the actual ARN returned from step 3.
+This layer also brings in a bootstrap script that sets an environment variable inside your function.
+That variable `AWS_LAMBDA_RUNTIME_API` must be set to the port where the lambda proxy is running on localhost.
+If you do not use the included bootstrap script then you must set that environment variable by some other means.

 ## 6. Result: Automatically Created Failure Flags